 But you may consider getting a .com if you have a global audience or you plan to expand your reach soon.
 The challenge here is how you can optimise your website to make it stand out amid the vast competition.

 Planning to buy your first domain soon?
-Check if your domain name is available and register it before someone else does.
+Check its domain availability and register it before someone else does..